Improving Korean-English Cross-Lingual Retrieval: A Data-Centric Study of Language Composition and Model Merging: Experiments and Analysis

 \subsection{Cross-Lingual Retrieval Results}

-On the left side of Table~\ref{tab:main1}, we present a comprehensive summary of CLIR performance for the base models and all eight training data language combinations.
+On the left side of Table~\ref{tab:main1}, we present a comprehensive summary of CLIR performance for the base models and all six training data combinations.

-\paragraph{Enhancement by Cross-Lingual Query-Positive} Training with query-positive pairs that mirror the target language direction of a given CLIR task consistently improves performance.
-For example, in the $\mathcal{T}(en\texttt{-}ko)$ task, the bge-m3 model trained with $\mathcal{D}(enkoen)$ achieves a higher AVG score (86.64) than when trained with $\mathcal{D}(enenko)$ (84.93).
-Similarly, for the mE5-base model on the $\mathcal{T}(ko\texttt{-}en)$ task, training with $\mathcal{D}(koenen)$ (73.26) outperforms training with $\mathcal{D}(kokoen)$ (68.62).
-These results suggest that cross-lingual query-positive pairs encourage the model to learn semantic similarities across linguistic barriers, thereby enhancing CLIR performance.
-This approach can help mitigate language-specific biases and enable the model to develop a more balanced multilingual representation~\citep{lawrie2023neural, yang2024language}.
+\paragraph{Enhancement by task-aligned Query–Positive} For a given CLIR language direction $\mathcal{T}(Q_L- P_L)$, training on query–positive pairs that match this direction improves performance on the specific task.
+For example, in the $\mathcal{T}(en-ko)$ task, the bge-m3 model trained with $\mathcal{D}(en,ko,en)$ achieves a higher AVG score (86.64) than when trained with $\mathcal{D}(en,en,ko)$ (84.93).
+Similarly, for the mE5-base model on the $\mathcal{T}(ko-en)$ task, training with $\mathcal{D}(ko,en,en)$ (73.26) or $\mathcal{D}(ko,en,ko)$ (73.10) outperforms the base model (65.98) or training with $\mathcal{D}(ko,ko,en)$ (68.62).
+These results indicate that aligning \( (Q_L, P_L) \) with the evaluation direction reliably improves performance on the corresponding CLIR task.

-\paragraph{Improvement by Mono-Lingual Data} Interestingly, for some models, training with exclusively mono-lingual data (where the languages of the query ($Q_L$), positive ($P_L$), and negatives ($N_L$) are all the same, i.e., $Q_{L} = P_{L} = N_{L}$) also leads to slight improvements in CLIR performance on both tasks.
-This observation aligns with findings from the mSimCSE study~\citep{wang2022english}, which indicate that fine-tuning with contrastive loss on mono-lingual datasets can still foster a degree of cross-lingual alignment.